 - The extent of the affected area emphasises the need to target treatment in Samoa effectively to eliminate these residual foci; - The geographical size of the control area will differ depending on the prevalence.
 This is important information for the LF programme managers in Samoa; - Children are likely to be exposed both at home and at school during the day.
 Thus, current strategies should be revised to include close contact testing around a child's school; - The geographical extent of close contact testing will depend on the LF prevalence in the community and should be revised accordingly; - Current policies should be revised to include vector control such as source reduction campaigns; - There is a spatial link between people infected and children exposed to infection.
-This has profound implications for future surveillance; - Clustering in Siufaga reiterates the importance of the inclusion of antibody serology into the LF programme; and, 8) The Filariasis CELISA has promising application as a diagnostic tool in the LF programme.
+This has profound implications for future surveillance; - Clustering in Siufaga reiterates the importance of the inclusion of antibody serology into the LF programme; and, tool in the LF programme.